-Raleigh Hills K-8 has 455 enrolled students, from Kindergarten to 8th Grade.
+Raleigh Hills K-8 has 306 students enrolled, from Kindergarten to 8th Grade.
 Our population is very diverse with 18 different languages spoken and 27% Ever English Learners.
-48% of the student population qualifies for free and reduced lunch.
+39% of the student population qualifies for free and reduced lunch.
 Our enrollment, like that of much of the district, has dropped.
 In our case, we are down 11%.
 This is in part due to the fact that we are phasing out our middle school program.
 We do not have a 6th or 7th grade class this year.

 For the past 2 years and continuing this year, the staff is dedicated to becoming an anti-racist school.
-For us, this means working and thinking outside the box to recapture the students who are not able to participate in CDL for a variety of reasons.
 We strive to remove the barriers that are in the way of students accessing the curriculum and lessons.
 Additionally, we are examining our systems and structures to find areas that are exclusive and work toward making our school a place where all students feel safe, welcome and valued so that they can achieve academically at the highest levels.
 Our students have told us that they want to feel happy, safe and included.
 We continue to work to make sure each student feels this way every day.

 Teachers at Raleigh Hills communicate to students that they care for them and believe in their abilities to learn.
-On the same student survey, 91% of 4th and 5th graders report there is at least one adult who really cares about them.
+On the same student survey mentioned above, 88% of 4th and 5th graders report there is at least one adult who really cares about them.
 98% of students either agree or strongly agree that their teachers believe they can learn.
 91% of teachers on the 2018 TELL survey report that almost every student has the potential to do well on assignments.
 We will build on this foundation to design engaging, rigorous lessons that will encourage students to participate and will increase teacher collective efficacy.
 Our aim is to use these skills now and incorporate Dr. Gholdy Muhammad’s 5 Pursuits as well as Dr. Zaretta Hammond’s Ready for Rigor framework to be sure our work with students is culturally relevant.
-We will continue to hone our craft and return as a stronger staff who is well equipped to meet the emotional and academic needs of students who have experienced collective trauma.
+We will continue to hone our craft as a strong staff who is well equipped to meet the emotional and academic needs of students.